 The escape pod could be briefly seen in DS9: "Penumbra".
 In ENT: "Sleeping Dogs", T'Pol mentioned that Klingon ships don't have escape pods, but it seems they have changed their minds over the centuries.

-The escape pod first appeared in ENT: "Bounty" and was just as blatantly un-Klingon as the outer appearance of Goroth's ship from where it was launched.
-(In "Sleeping Dogs" T'Pol explained that Klingon ships don't have escape pods.)
-Yet, even the early Klingon BoP has these escape pods as seen in ENT: "The Augments", so in spite of everything T'Pol must have been mistaken.
+The escape pod first appeared in ENT: "Bounty", launched from Goroth's ship.
+In "Sleeping Dogs" T'Pol still explained that Klingon ships don't have escape pods.
+Yet, even the early Klingon BoP has these escape pods as seen in ENT: "The Augments", so T'Pol must have been mistaken.

 The K'toch is a one-man Klingon scout ship around 2150.